 While waiting for shooting to restart, Groucho and Chico did another pilot for another radio show.
 It didn’t get picked up by a network, but would have almost disastrous consequences (more on that later).

 Harpo used the suddenly available downtime to get married.
 For almost four years he had been dating Susan Fleming, a former Ziegfield girl and actress who’d had a featured role in the W.C.
 Fields comedy Million Dollar Legs (earning her the very creative nickname “The Girl with the Million Dollar Legs” by the Paramount publicity department — someone probably got a raise for thinking that one up).
 She confessed to being utterly fascinated by Harpo, and proposed at least three times.
 He always demurred, saying he enjoyed the relationship as it was, and why mess with a good thing?
 (He was also very aware that his brothers — Gummo aside — all had problematic marriages.)
-While he was away touring with Scenes From A Day at the Races (or on a solo European promotional trip for A Night at the Opera, their memories differ), Fleming took it upon herself to begin totally redecorating the interior of the Beverly Hills house he shared with a menagerie of dogs, cats, birds, turtles, a squirrel monkey, and roommate Oscar Levant.
+While he was away touring with Scenes From A Day at the Races, Fleming took it upon herself to begin totally redecorating the interior of the Beverly Hills house he shared with a menagerie of dogs, cats, birds, turtles, a squirrel monkey, and roommate Oscar Levant.
 Harpo took it as a sign (as it was undoubtedly intended to be).
 “Susan’s a lovely person, and deserves a good husband,” Levant told him.
 “You’d better marry her before she finds one.”
 The couple were married on the spur of the moment by a justice of the peace on the second floor of an Orange County firehouse on September 28, 1936.
 The groom was just shy of 48 years old.
 Levant moved out, and the Girl with the Million Dollar Legs moved in.
 As was typical of the era, she retired from show business upon becoming Susan Marx.
+(As for the more than twenty-five films she appeared in, she felt “they were all junk” anyway.)

 Harpo and Susan Marx